 Safeguarding - Child Protection (CP) Policy

 For effective implementation of this policy all gymnastics providers must work in partnership, each with a role to ensure the protection of the children and protected adults in their care.
-Click here to download or browse SG Child protection Policy
+Policy currently being reviewed.

 Code of Practice for Coaches & Officials